kondak3/KeyboardManager/README.md

 ## Usage:
 - Drag and drop "VKKeyboardManager" folder into your resource

-- Import "VKKeyboardManger" into "AppDelegate.h"
+- Import "VKKeyboardManger.h" in "AppDelegate.h" file

 // add this code in "AppDelegate.m" didFinishLaunchingWithOptions method...